samuelson65/MPI/README.md

                 # Only consider rules that lead to a "pure enough" overpayment leaf
                 # and cover a reasonable number of samples to be actionable.
-                # Adjust these thresholds as needed for your data.
                 if num_overpayment_samples > 0 and total_samples_at_leaf >= 5: # At least 5 samples at leaf
                     purity = num_overpayment_samples / total_samples_at_leaf
                     if purity >= 0.7: # At least 70% of samples at this leaf are overpayments